tromey/emacs-ffi/README.md

 * `(ffi--pointer+ POINTER NUMBER)`.
 Pointer math in Lisp.

-* `(ffi-get-c-string POINTER)`.
-Assume the pointer points to a C string, and return a Lisp string with those contents.

 # Partial To-Do List

-* Use the module API properly and avoid things like the `CHECK_BOOL_VECTOR` call.
+* Use the module API properly and avoid things like the `CHECK_VECTOR` calls.
 Some of these don't actually work on failure because Emacs doesn't use `-export-dynamic`.

 * Add nice support for varargs calls.
 The main issue is that the types have to be described at each call, and it would be good to